GuilhermeIsNotUnix/GuilhermeIsNotUnix/README.md

-### <div align="center">Hey, I'm Faura, a mad physicist from Brazil who also codes professionally and for fun!</div>
+### <div align="center">Hey, I'm Faura, a mad physicist from Brazil who codes professionally as a Data Scientist and also for fun!</div>

 <br>

-🌕 I'm currently working on [Moonbeam](https://github.com/GuilhermeIsNotUnix/Moonbeam), a minimal Markdown text editor that aims to be distraction-free made in the Go programming language and the Fyne GUI toolkit.
-Maybe in the future it will also become a code editor.<br>

-🐲 I’m also working on [grifforix](https://github.com/GuilhermeIsNotUnix/grifforix), a secure password generator software made in Java with CSPRNG methods (Cryptography secure pseudo-random number generator).<br>

 🃏 I’m also the author of [Gambit](https://github.com/GuilhermeIsNotUnix/Gambit), the shutdown scheduler utility software for Windows, made in Go with Fyne GUI toolkit.<br>